Jamie Elzea, LICSW, MPH, Executive Director

 Contact: jamie [at] wa-aimh.org

-Kristi Armstrong, LMSW, IMH-E® (III), Program and Endorsement® Director.
+Kristi Armstrong, LMSW, IMH-E® (III), Director of Endorsement and Reflective Practice

 Kristi has a wealth of experience as a clinician, consultant and trainer in the field of Infant and Early Childhood Mental Health (IECMH).
 She comes to us from Idaho (via Texas) where she obtained her Infant Mental Health Endorsement® in 2012.
 She has Masters degree in Social Work from Eastern Washington University and a Bachelors degree in Child Development/Family Relations from the University of Idaho.
 Kristi worked for many years in northern Idaho as a clinician for their State Infant Toddler Program.